jajvirta/jajvirta/TDD-sleep.md

 been released yet.
 We could try to use the MSLT, but that would be a huge inconvenience for our actual day to day operations.

+If we let the system run wild under this simple test, our monitoring system would see constant test failures.
+In fact, typical running system would monkey-patch the check itself to something like:

+    @Test
+    @RunAfterWakingUp(delta=6.5 hours)
+    shouldFeelAlertDuringTheDay() {
+        try {
+            assertTrue(person.alertness() > 8);
+        } catch AssertionError {
+            log.warn("Everything's fine.
+I'll just drink some coffee.");
+        }
+    }

+Or even manipulating the threshold.